AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 tags: pvlib, solar, open science, gsoc
 ---

-# pvlib-python - a one stop source for solar resource data
+# pvlib - a one stop source for solar resource data

-This title at least, represents the aim of my [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/about/) project that I will be copmleting over the next two months.
-In short, I'll be extending pvlib python’s current iotools functionalities to allow seamless access to all major open-source solar resource databases.
+This title at least, represents the aim of my [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/about/) project that I will be completing during the next two months.
+In short, I'll be extending [pvlib python’s](https://pvlib-python.readthedocs.io/en/stable/) current iotools functionalities to allow seamless access to all major open-source solar resource databases.

 And why would I do that you ask?
-Well first of all I am a bit of a solar geek, but more importantly, solar resource data is fundamental to the benchmarking solar energy systems, financial risk assessment, of large-scale solar projects, and sound research.
+Well first of all I am a bit of a solar geek, but more importantly, solar resource data is essential to every step, from the preliminary design stage (where accurate data is crucial to determine the profitability of a project) to post-project completion during plant operation (where solar resource assessment is used to forecast and verify system performance).

-Information of the solar resource is perhaps the most important input when designing and assessing solar energy systems, which is at the core of the open-source library pvlib python.
-For this reason, pvlib currently has capabilities for reading a number of different file formats and supports access to sources for solar resource data, including PVGIS and NREL’s PSM3.
-However, the library currently only supports direct access to a few of the many available sources and only covers a limited area, primarily focusing on North America and Europe.
+While pvlib currently has capabilities for reading a number of different file formats and supports access to sources for solar resource data, the library currently only supports direct access to a few of the many available sources and only covers a limited part of the world, primarily focusing on North America.

 ## Data sources
-I'll be developing functions for accessing data from the following data sources:
+The aim of this project is to extend the current capabilities of the iotools within pvlib python, by developing harmonized access functions for all major open-source solar resource databases and filetypes, including:
 - [Baseline Surface Radiation Network (BSRN)](https://bsrn.awi.de/)
 - [ERA5 from ECMWF](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5)
 - [MERRA2 from NASA](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/)